Ginden/reflect-helpers/README.md

 ```
 _R.isValidVariableName(name)
 ```
-Checks if supplied `name` is valid variable identifier.
+Checks if supplied `name` is a valid variable identifier in current JS implementation.

 #### isBoundOrNativeFunction